Laboratories and faculty

 To contribute to society through biotechnology, we are developing basic technologies for high production of useful proteins in plants and are revealing mechanisms of plant phenotype controls, by understanding the mechanism of gene expression regulation (Fig. 1).

-We provide guidance so that the students assigned to the laboratory can understand the research logically and broaden and develop the base of knowledge.
+We provide guidance so that students can understand the research logically and broaden and develop the base of knowledge.
 In addition to regular laboratory meetings, we invite researchers and practitioners from industry to introduce the knowledge necessary for research and development in companies.
-Through these guidance, we aim to develop human resources who can play an active role in a low-growth, global society.
+Through these guidances, we aim to develop human resources who can play an active role in a low-growth, global society.

 Major Research Topics